open-telemetry/opentelemetry-configuration/schema-docs.md

       "$ref": "#/$defs/AttributeLimits"
     },
     "logger_provider": {
-      "description": "Configure logger provider.
-If omitted, a noop logger provider is used.", "$ref": "#/$defs/LoggerProvider"
+      "description": "Configure logger provider.\n If omitted, a noop logger provider is used.", "$ref": "#/$defs/LoggerProvider"
     },
     "meter_provider": {
-      "description": "Configure meter provider.
-If omitted, a noop meter provider is used.", "$ref": "#/$defs/MeterProvider"
+      "description": "Configure meter provider.\n If omitted, a noop meter provider is used.", "$ref": "#/$defs/MeterProvider"
     },
     "propagator": {
-      "description": "Configure text map context propagators.
-If omitted, a noop propagator is used.", "$ref": "#/$defs/Propagator"
+      "description": "Configure text map context propagators.\n If omitted, a noop propagator is used.", "$ref": "#/$defs/Propagator"
     },
     "tracer_provider": {
-      "description": "Configure tracer provider.
-If omitted, a noop tracer provider is used.", "$ref": "#/$defs/TracerProvider"
+      "description": "Configure tracer provider.\n If omitted, a noop tracer provider is used.", "$ref": "#/$defs/TracerProvider"
     },
     "resource": {
-      "description": "Configure resource for all signals.
-If omitted, the default resource is used.", "$ref": "#/$defs/Resource"
+      "description": "Configure resource for all signals.\n If omitted, the default resource is used.", "$ref": "#/$defs/Resource"
     },
     "instrumentation/development": {